-The jungle-dwelling Indians around the Mocoa river (described by contemporaries as cannibals who ferociously fought off the Spanish) assured Hernán Pérez de Quesada and his 260 companions of conquest that the Golden Land lay close by in the mountains rising to the west in a fabled land called Achibichi, where the
+The jungle-dwelling Indians around the Mocoa river (described by contemporaries as cannibals who ferociously fought off the Spanish) assured Hernán Pérez de Quesada and his 260 companions of conquest that the Golden Land lay close by in the mountains rising to the west in a fabled land called Achibichi, where the for the Kamëntšá, apparently based on his belief that the Inga only emerged as a separate group during the colonial period due to the partial Quechuaization of the Kamëntšá by missionaries who employed Quechua as a lingua franca and language of indoctrination among Indigenous groups (p.
+36).
+This supposition is not upheld by other ethnohistorians of the valley; the presence of Inga-speaking groups in the Sibundoy Valley long predates the colonial encounter.

-&lt;sup>26 "Strategy" might imply a degree of personal intentionality which I do not mean to impute on the individuals involved in this history.
+26 "Strategy" might imply a degree of personal intentionality which I do not mean to impute on the individuals involved in this history.
 What I mean to stress is the slow unfolding of this adaptive strategy on the macro scale, that is, on the level of culture and society, and of the historical currents that shape cultural transformations in ways undirected by the agency of individual actors.
 It is on this level that the "strategy for cultural survival" articulated by Ramírez and Castaño (1992) operates.
+27 Bonilla uses the term "Sibundoy" as an antiquated ethnonym